cyb3rxp/awesome-soc/README.md

 # Awesome SOC
 A collection of sources of documentation, and field best practices, to build/run a SOC.

 Those are my view, based on my own experience as SOC/CERT analyst and team manager, as well as well-known papers.
+Focus is more on SOC than on CERT.

 NB: Generally speaking, SOC here refers to detection activity, and CERT/CSIRT to incident response activity.